rentouch/docker-mongo-backup/README.md

 docker-mongo-backups
 ====================

 Uses `mongodump` to dump a mongo DB, encrypts with PGP and uploads to S3.
+It does also cleanup old backups.

+#### Schedules
-Runs a backup every 60 minutes.
+It does a backup every
+- 5 Minutes to the folder ./latest
+- hour to the folder ./hourly
+- day to the folder ./daily

+#### Clenup
+It removes old backups on s3 in the following way
+- latest-backups: older than 3 hours
+- hourly-backups: older than a day
+- daily-backups: older than 3 months

+#### Encryption
 The public-key for gpg should be placed inside a directory and mounted as a volume into the container.

-(This is some sort of fork of: https://github.com/rentouch/docker-postgres-backups)

 Example docker-compose declaration
 ----------------------------------